Skip to content ↓

 • Your child needs to bring in a labelled water bottle every day.

-• The weather is beginning to get wet at this time of year.
-It is important that your child has a raincoat.
+• The weather is often wet and cold at this time of year.
+It is important that your child has a warm raincoat.

 • If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
-If your child has had an upset stomach, they should remain at home until they have been clear of symptoms for 48 hours.
-Please try to book medical appointments outside of the school day and note that family holidays will not be authorised.
+If your child has had an upset stomach, they should return when they are better.
+Please try to book medical appointments outside the school day and note that family holidays will not be authorised.

 • If you have any questions or wish to raise a concern, please contact the class teacher in the first instance.
 Please use the email addresses above.